The Guilt Trip of Migraine

 When am I going to get better at managing the guilt that comes with migraine?
 After a lifetime of dealing with this condition, you'd think I'd have unearthed a better strategy.
 After forty years, why haven't I developed a successful coping mechanism to handle this very real, very common, very awful dynamic that accompanies this very real, very common, very awful condition?

-My Achilles heel
+Guilt is my Achilles heel

 But, no. Guilt is the Achilles heel of my migraines.
 I don't mean to be self-congratulatory, but when it comes to migraine, I like to think I've made some pretty great strides when it comes to maintaining a positive outlook.
 Acceptance was a major step.
 It took many years to stop fighting against the pain and see it instead as a partner with whom I needed to make peace.
 Doing so freed up what little energy I had to put toward more positive and healthy endeavors.
 I no longer felt angry or sad.
 I stopped feeling victimized.